Welcome to dotmagazine’s issue focusing on New Work and Digital Education.

 “In addition to solid concepts and a new corporate culture, this requires a good technical infrastructure and tools for productive collaboration.”

-And, of course, having the right technology to enable mobile working is essential.
+And, of course, having the right technology to enable mobile working is essential (read article "Digital Infrastructure - The Unsung Hero").
 According to Detlev Artelt, “In addition to solid concepts and a new corporate culture, this requires a good technical infrastructure and tools for productive collaboration” (read the article “Bricks, Bytes, & Behavior: The Space, Tools, and Culture of New Work”).
 These tools are the basis of UCC – Unified Communications and Collaboration – without which New Work cannot function.
 In terms of the infrastructure, Harald Bender provides advice to companies on the choice of cloud-based solutions for communication and collaborative tools (read “The Rise of Cloud-Based Unified Communications & Collaboration”).

 Making working life easier